kethort/io-over-tcp-modbus-arduino-mach4/README.md

-# Arduino Mega W5500 Mach4 Modbus Over TCP
+# Arduino Mega W5500 Mach4 Modbus via TCP

 This sketch requires the use of a W5100 or W5500 ethernet adapter.